Machine-Listeners-Valencia/fsl_osr_dataset_baseline/README.md

 ## Replicating experimentation

-Launch code as it is `pythom main.py`. `configuration.yaml` is set will all possible options
+Launch code as it is `python main.py`. `configuration.yaml` is set will all possible options

 ## Demo